codr7/sharpl/README.md

    1 (say "hello")
    2
 hello
-_
 ```

 ## evaluation
-`eval` may be used to evaluate a block of code at emit time, the results are pushed on the stack on evaluation.
+`eval` may be used to evaluate a block of code at emit time, the results are pushed on evaluation.

 ```
 (eval (say "emitting" 42))